|

 - Creation of the Economic Community of West African States (ECOWAS): 1975

-More information about the Economic Community of West African States (ECOWAS), at EENI Website.
+More information about the Economic Community of West African States (ECOWAS), at EENI Global Business School Website.

 Academic Programs related to the Economic Community of West African States (ECOWAS)

-- Masters: Business in Africa, Transport in Africa, International Business
+- Masters: International Trade and Business in Africa, Transport and Logistics in Africa

 The main cities of the Economic Community of West African States (ECOWAS) are: